Security Collections

 Understanding Default Security Collections

 The server comes with two preconfigured security collections: public and system.
-Public is a read-only collection and the settings are established when setting up the server.
-In most cases, it should have closed access; if it has full access, than no security is present.
+Public is a read-only collection, and its settings are established when setting up the server.
+In most cases, it should have closed access; if it has full access, then no security is present.
 The system collection gives all searchappliance_system users access to all data.

 Deleting a Security Collection